import numpy as np

 elif self.params.efficiency_method == "indiv":

-self.electrical_efficiency(rpm, torque) * self.mechanical_efficiency()
+return self.electrical_efficiency(rpm, torque) * self.mechanical_efficiency()

 [docs]